 Is Phantom Canyon Road paved?

 The road is unpaved and narrow; vehicles over 25 feet are not permitted to travel.
 This is a maintained road where a high clearance 2WD vehicle is able to travel safely.
 The gravel road follows the route of the Florence & Cripple Creek Railroad built in 1894 as a connection from Florence to the goldfields of Cripple Creek and Victor.
+The narrow roadway winds through the scenic canyon making use of rough-hewn, one-way tunnels, narrow gaps gouged through the mountainside and a distinctive curved bridge.

 Is Phantom Canyon Road dangerous?